 - Wrinkles on the forehead and brows

-- The corners of the mouth point downwards
+- The corners of the mouth point downwards and causes marionette lines

 - Hollowness of under eye area and temples